gaberomualdo/cobalt-jekyll-theme/_site/README.md

  - `read_time` &mdash; the amount of time the post should take to read, in minutes.
  - `author` &mdash; the author of the post.
  - `date` &mdash; the date the post was written and published.
+ - `title` &mdash; the title of the post.

+Optional FrontMatter variables that can be used in posts:

+ - `private` &mdash; define as true if you'd like the post or page to not be shown in the post feed in the homepage.
+Note that private pages will still be accessible if the user knows the URL.

 ## License